 Steve attempted to purchase a custom architectural millwork business but the purchase fell through at the last moment.
 Undaunted, Steve hired a millwork manager and within 30 days had purchased the equipment and hired employees to create GR Mitchell’s own architectural millwork department at the Refton location.

 Also that year, Steve purchased a 13-acre tract at 14 Beaver Valley Pike, Willow Street, with visions of moving the Refton location in the future.

-In 2017, owners Steve Mitchell, Tom Keller, and Betty Marley charted a course for the 45-person team to ensure GR Mitchell’s refined operating excellence, customer service focus, and continued growth trajectory.
+Owners Steve Mitchell, Tom Keller, and Betty Marley charted a course for the 45-person team to scale in support of growth driven by Prime Builder Services.

 As GR Mitchell marked its 50th anniversary Steve Mitchell officially retired.
 The construction of a 10,000 sq ft addition allowed for an expansion and remodeling of retail and showroom space plus office expansion.
 Integration of new business software and additions of key staffers, like General Manager Ryan Darrenkamp, improved infrastructure and ability to best serve customers.